tayerthiaggo/irivermetrics/README.md

 ## Overview

-**iRiverMetrics** is an open-source Python toolkit designed for analysing intermittent rivers surface water patterns.
-It offers a comprehensive set of modules to help researchers and environmental professionals analyse intermittent rivers characteristics based on remote sensing data.
-With iRiverMetrics, you can efficiently process multispectral imagery to detect water and calculate meaningful metrics.
+**iRiverMetrics** is an open-source Python toolkit designed for analysing the surface water dynamics of intermittent rivers.
+It offers a set of modules to help researchers and environmental professionals to detect water and compute ecohydrological metrics from multispectral satellite imagery efficiently.

 ## Key Features

-- **Modular Design:** iRiverMetrics is divided into modules, each serving a specific purpose, from generating water masks to calculating river metrics.
+- **Modular Design:** Divided into two modules, each serving a specific purpose.
 This modular approach allows you to use only the components relevant to your project.

-- **Remote Sensing Integration:** The toolkit leverages multispectral and multitemporal satellite imagery, enabling you to analyse surface water features and assess river characteristics.
+- **Remote Sensing Integration:** Leverages multispectral and multitemporal satellite imagery, enabling you to analyse surface water features and assess river characteristics.
 It supports common satellite sensors and data formats.

-- **Efficient Processing:** iRiverMetrics is designed for efficiency.
-It employs Dask for parallel processing, making it suitable for analysing large datasets quickly.
+- **Efficient Processing:** Employs Dask for distributed computing, ensuring rapid processing of large-scale datasets.

-- **User-Friendly:** While powerful, iRiverMetrics is approachable for users with varying levels of expertise.
+- **User-Friendly:** Suitable for users with varying levels of expertise.
 It includes detailed documentation and code comments to guide you through the process.

 ## Modules

 iRiverMetrics consists of two main modules:

-1. Water Detection ([`wd_batch`)](docs/module1.md)): Generate water masks from multispectral imagery using the Water Detect package.
-This module identifies open water features, combines spectral water indices, and clusters them to map water bodies.
+1. Water Detection ([`waterdetect_batch`)](docs/module1.md)): Generate water masks from multispectral imagery using the Water Detect package.
+It integrates spectral water indices and clustering techniques to delineate and map aquatic bodies accurately.

-2. Calculate Metrics ([`calc_metrics`)](docs/module2.md)): Calculate a variety of river metrics based on water masks.
-These metrics provide insights into surface water characteristics, such as morphology, persistence and fragmentation.
+2. Calculate Metrics ([`calc_metrics`)](docs/module2.md)): Utilises the water masks to compute a range of metrics comprising various aspects of river surface water, such as morphological characteristics, water persistence, and fragmentation.

 ## Getting Started